muzeyyenalan/Devops-Github/hands-on/Kubernetes/eks-03-AWS-EKS-ALB-ingress/README.md

 - On browser, type this  ( k8s-default-ingressc-38a2e90a69-465630546.us-east-2.elb.amazonaws.com ), you must see the clarusshop web page.
 If you type `k8s-default-ingressc-38a2e90a69-465630546.us-east-2.elb.amazonaws.com/account`, then the account page will be opened and so on.

 >**Important Note: In order for Ingress to run smoothly, the paths specified in the application and the paths in ingress must be the same.
-For example, application microservice must be published from `/account` path.**
+For example, account microservice must be published from `/account` path.**

 ### Adding hostname and certificate to ALB.